-Five Canadians recognized for their contributions to improving the lives of resident doctors in Canada.
+Five Canadians recognized for their contributions to improving the lives of resident doctors in Canada

-Irving Gold, Executive Director at RDoC, said: “The recipients of the RDoC Awards have demonstrated a commitment to resident wellness and education.
+Irving Gold, Executive Director at RDoC, said: “The recipients of the RDoC Awards have demonstrated a high level of commitment to resident wellness and education.
 As the organization that gives a voice to resident doctors in Canada, RDoC is proud to be able to take a leadership role in recognizing these important contributions.”

 RDoC Puddester Award for Resident Wellness Recipients